kbobrowski/en-api-exception-10-debug/README.md

 Bug description
 ---------------

-`PipedInputStream.read(byte[] buffer)` seems to be broken.
+`PipedInputStream.read(byte[] buffer)` can behave in an unexpected way.
 It is used for checking that header of Diagnosis Key file is equal to padded `EK Export v1    `:

 ```java
 /* class aion */